Date and Time

-Day 1: Wednesday 27 November
+Day 1: Wednesday 5th February 2020

-Day 2: Thursday 28 November
+Day 2: Thursday 6th February 2020

+For organisations in the public sector, there are special rules concerning access to the documentation and materials on which key decisions are taken as they affect the delivery of public services or key policy and legislative decisions.
 The Freedom of Information Acts and Data Protection Acts provide an additional mechanism for securing access to documents that are generated by prescribed bodies.
 There are also special rules that apply to the giving and receipt of legal advice by public bodies with specific types of legal privilege that only apply to public sector bodies.
 Recent court decisions have also clarified the extent to which legal professional privilege attaches to advice provided by in house counsel within organisations.

 An awareness and understanding of the key legal rules that apply to public administration and the delivery of public services is central for all public servants.
 The aim of this course is to provide public servants with the information, knowledge and competencies in the area of public law so that they have the ability to fulfil their roles and securing an accredited qualification following a condensed and focused course.
 The course will take a practical approach, focusing on the key legal principles, but applying them to everyday situations.
-Attendee participation and interaction will be encouraged by way of group exercises and discussion.
+Delegate participation and interaction will be encouraged by way of group exercises and discussion.